MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/passkey-ios-2fa-authorization.png" alt-text="Screenshot of the two-factor authentication requirement to set up a passkey.":::

-1. After signing-in with MFA, continue through the rest of the passkey setup.
+1. After  you sign-in with MFA, continue through the rest of the passkey setup.

    1. If necessary, download Microsoft Authenticator and tap **Next**.